Table of contents:

 We strongly recommend to read more about the civil war and visit the cathedral where his tomb is.
 The place itself is not that beautiful, but the atmosphere is really impressive.
 There’re also some fascinating documents in the same room underneath the cathedral telling you moving facts about Monsenior Romero.

 Book a guided tour or go there by yourself if your Spanish is good enough.
-We can recommend Tuncolife as a reliable and professional tour operator.
+We can recommend several reliable and professional tour operators.
 On your way back you should visit the “Museo de la Palabara de Ia Imagen” (Museum of Word and Picture).
 It has several interesting exhibitions, and also one about Monsenior Romero.

 Sometimes we feel that many people in El Salvador haven’t ultimately reflected the civil war in El Salvador.
 Especially the younger generation.
 Until today the civil war isn’t a subject of discussion in history classes in the public schools of El Salvador.